Wham-O: Products and marketing

 Shortly thereafter, the company had another huge success with the Frisbee.
-In 1955 inventor Fred Morrison began marketing a plastic flying disc called the Pluto Platter.
-He sold the design to Wham-O in 1957.
-In 1959 Wham-O marketed a slightly modified version, which they had renamed the "Frisbee" two years earlier in 1957 - and once again a Wham-O toy became a common part of life through the 1960s.
+In 1955, inventor Fred Morrison began marketing a plastic flying disc called the Pluto Platter.
+He sold the design to Wham-O on January 23, 1957.
+By June they had learned that students back east were calling them a "Frisbee."
+In early 1958, Wham-O added the name "Frisbee" to the top of the Pluto Platter – and once again a Wham-O toy became a common part of life through the 1960s.

-In the early 1960s Wham-O created the Super Ball, a high-bouncing ball made of a hard elastomer Polybutadiene alloy, dubbed Zectron, with a 0.92 coefficient of restitution when bounced on hard surfaces.
+In the early 1960s, Wham-O created the Super Ball, a high-bouncing ball made of a hard elastomer Polybutadiene alloy, dubbed Zectron, with a 0.92 coefficient of restitution when bounced on hard surfaces.
 Around 20 million Super Balls were sold that decade, and the NFL named the Super Bowl games after it.

 The Frisbee and Hula Hoop created fads.
 With other products, Wham-O tried to capitalize on existing national trends.
-In the 1960s they produced a US$119 do-it-yourself bomb shelter cover.
+In the 1960s, they produced a US$119 do-it-yourself bomb shelter cover.
 In 1962, they sold a limbo dance kit to take advantage of that fad; and in 1975, when the movie Jaws was released, they sold plastic shark teeth.

 Many products were not successful.
 During an African safari in the early 1960s, Melin discovered a species of fish that laid eggs in the mud during Africa's dry season.
 When the rains came, the eggs hatched and fish emerged overnight.
 This inspired Melin to create the Instant Fish product, an aquarium kit consisting of some of the fish eggs, and some mud in which to hatch them.